michelleslee/bias_in_lifecycle/README.md

 **Lead researcher**: Michelle Seng Ah Lee (sal87@cam.ac.uk)

-This questionnaire will go through an assessment to identify the potential biases in a model development lifecycle that you would like to assess for potential unfair bias and discrimination.
+This questionnaire will go through an assessment to identify the potential unfair and unintended biases and discrimination in a model development lifecycle.

 It is intended for initial risk identification to facillitate subsequent evaluation, quantification (likelihood/impact), and mitigation.
 By identifying the potential source of the bias risk, the questionnaire will allow for a more targeted design of a mitigation strategy.